Alisafi66/Fire-Alarm-System/README.md

 Water Pump Control: The controlling part of the water pump; a relay module integrates this Blynk IoT Integration: Remote monitoring and control via the Blynk cloud platform, involving remote alerts and the activation of the water pump.
 # Development Overview:
-System Setup:
+# System Setup:
-Sensors: Set up was done on MH-Sensor flame and MQ-2 smoke sensors to integrate them into ESP32 to give real-time sensor data about the detection of fire and smoke.
+**Sensors**: Set up was done on MH-Sensor flame and MQ-2 smoke sensors to integrate them into ESP32 to give real-time sensor data about the detection of fire and smoke.
 Visual Indicators:
 Green LED: The absence of fire or smoke—to indicate normal operation.
 Red LED: For activation when fire or smoke is detected.